Pharmacy School Requirements: A Complete Guide

 Pharmacy schools typically require students to submit letters of recommendation alongside their application.
 These letters are an excellent way to let the admissions committee know that other people see the passion and potential you have as a hopeful pharmacist.

 You will be expected to submit anywhere from one to four recommendation letters with your application.
 While this number can change depending on the school you apply to, it’s best that you select at least one letter from someone with expertise in the field of pharmacy and medicine.
-This could include a mentor, a professor, or a former boss/supervisor that can speak to your competency and passion for the field.
+This could include a mentor, a professor, or a former boss/supervisor who can speak to your competency and passion for the field.

 The other letters can come from individuals who may not work or have expertise in the field but can advocate for your skills, passion, and potential, like a former coach, group leader, or teacher.
 The recommenders you pick can make or break your application, so choose wisely.